 The safety of our staff, volunteers and visitors is our priority.
-In line with government guidance, you're required to wear a face covering in most enclosed spaces from Monday 14 September.
+In line with Welsh government guidance, you're required to wear a face covering in our shop, toilets and when going inside the House.
 Please bring one with you.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.